 The new training advances are critical to keep pace with a changing work environment, but they also allow us to improve operator training.
 That’s critical for enhanced performance, and no one has helped prove that point more than Delta ModTech trainer John Schultz.

-John is a trainer with Delta ModTech.
-He’s been with the company since 1991, and he thoroughly understands our machines inside and out.
+John has been with the company since 1991, and he thoroughly understands our machines inside and out.
 He knows what the equipment is capable of, and more importantly, he knows what can hinder their performance.

-John recently met with a customer on site to ensure their machine had been set up properly, and the line was running correctly.
+John recalls meeting with a customer on site to ensure their machine had been set up properly, and the line was running correctly.
 It was performing well but in observing how the operator was running the machine, he could see a few simple adjustments that could improve performance.